Additional Info for High School Students

 - If considering military assistance, contact your local recruiting office.

-- Consider part-time, summer, or volunteer activity that relates to a health career of your interest.
+- Consider part-time, summer, or volunteer activities that relate to a health career of your interest.

 - Research hospital training programs.